From Good to Great: Improving the Mount Vernon Trail Design

 To Whom It May Concern:

 I write eagerly in support of the National Park Service’s plan to improve the Mount Vernon Trail and the George Washington Memorial Parkway South.
-With visitor safety and comfort in mind, I strongly support many of the proposed elements including a road diet south of Tulane Drive, intersection safety improvements, more signage and wayfinding, and better trailside amenities including Capital Bikeshare.
-But I also strongly urge NPS to consider a wider trail footprint as it prepares to finalize the improvement plan.
+With visitor safety and comfort in mind, I strongly support many of the proposed elements including a road diet south of Tulane Drive, alleviating the pinch point under Memorial Bridge, intersection safety improvements, more signage and wayfinding, and better trailside amenities including Capital Bikeshare.
+But I also strongly urge NPS to consider alternatives to create more usable trail space even if a wider trail isn’t feasible as it prepares to finalize the design.

 The Mount Vernon Trail is a truly special place and NPS should take care to ensure it can be safely and comfortably enjoyed now and for years to come.
-The trail may not have been a part of the original vision for the parkway but it has nonetheless become the quintessential way that millions of people experience our region and its unique natural beauty.
-Widening it is how we can be sure that experience remains accessible to all.
+The trail has become the quintessential way that millions of people experience our region and its unique natural beauty.
+The recommendations above can help ensure that experience remains accessible to all.

 Thank you for your consideration and I look forward to hearing more as this project progresses.